jessefreeman/ai-for-dev/11_additional_resources/11_03_in_the_news.md

 ---
 title: "In the News"
-parent: "11 Additional Resources"
+parent: "Additional Resources"
-order: 3
+nav_order: 3
 ---
 # In the News